jesuslg123/simon-io-ha/README.md

 ---
 **Note:**
-- This integration was created with the assistance of AI (GitHub Copilot).
+- This integration was created by an AI (GitHub Copilot).
 - The author has only tested the integration with the shutter device.
 Other device types may not be fully tested or supported.
 - Feel free to collaborate with the project.
 ---